Maiahy/South-Atlantic-DOM-dataset/5_Technical_effect_assessment/README.md

 The workflow includes:

 - Identification of samples showing high dispersion among technical triplicates using distances to sample centroids in Bray–Curtis PCoA space.
-- Evaluation of the impact of removing highly dispersed samples.
-- Comparison of PCoA structures before and after averaging technical triplicates.
+- Evaluation of the impact of removing highly and  dispersed samples and averaging technical triplicates.
 - Assessment of the influence of evaporation status, in-lab operator, and sampling latitude on sample distribution.

 ## Scripts